 Their legal obligation may bind them from recommending Tom over Fred, or Firm Y over Firm Z, but they sure as eggs know who has a reputation for competency, efficiency and competitive pricing.
 Such connection references can help you make a wiser selection than otherwise would have been the case.

-That aside, an experienced agent will have reliable recommendations for top painters, plumbers, floorers and basically anyone else you would require the services of when looking to spruce up your home.
+That aside, an experienced agent will have reliable recommendations for top painters, plumbers, floorers that work with Commercial Epoxy Flooring and residential spaces, also basically anyone else you would require the services of when looking to spruce up your home.

 #5 Market Conditions Grasp

 Realtors will at all times have a wealth of knowledge on the market conditions of the day which can dictate your buying or selling decision.

 A lot of criteria goes into consideration when buying or selling a property: median and average sales prices, average per-square-foot cost of similar properties, ratios of list-to-sold prices, average days on the market, just to mention but a few.